Slave Poet of Colonial America

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Pearl Mae Bailey (about 700 feet away, measured in a direct line); Annie Belle Daniels (approx. 0.3 miles away); Ella Fitzgerald (approx. half a mile away); Newsome House (approx. half a mile away); a different marker also named The Newsome House (approx. half a mile away); The Clark Oak (approx. 0.6 miles away); Gregory Cherry (approx. 0.6 miles away); James A. Fields House (approx. 0.6 miles away).
 Touch for a list and map of all markers in Newport News.

 Also see . . .
-Phillis Wheatley - Poetry Foundation.
-(Submitted on October 2, 2016, by Bill Pfingsten of Bel Air, Maryland.)
+Phillis Wheatley - Poetry Foundation

 Categories. • African Americans • Arts, Letters, Music • Colonial Era •

 Credits.
-This page was last revised on October 2, 2016.
+This page was last revised on July 8, 2019.
 This page originally submitted on October 1, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 259 times since then and 31 times this year.
-Photos: 1, 2. submitted on October 1, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 307 times since then and 41 times this year.
+Photos: 1, 2. submitted on October 1, 2016, by Don Morfe of Baltimore, Maryland.
+3. submitted on July 1, 2019, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.